RobinaMirbahar/Comic-Studio-Ai/README.md

     assert len(story["plot"]) == 4
 ```

-### Notes

-- The test will make a real API call if a valid `GEMINI_API_KEY` is set; otherwise, it may fail with an authentication error.
-This is expected – the test is designed to verify integration with a live API.
-- If you wish to run the test without incurring costs, you can mock the API call or skip the test locally.
+> **Note:** Tests make real API calls when a valid `GEMINI_API_KEY` is set.
+To run without cost, mock the API call or set a dummy key and expect an auth error.

 ---